completelyblank/completelyblank/README.md

 ## Connect with Me!

-- 💬 Let's connect on [LinkedIn][https://www.linkedin.com/in/muhammad-raza-khan-95ab45242/] and discuss exciting opportunities.
+- 💬 Let's connect on [LinkedIn](https://www.linkedin.com/in/muhammad-raza-khan-95ab45242/) and discuss exciting opportunities.
-- 📫 Feel free to reach out to me via email at [muhammadrkhan272@gmail.com].
+- 📫 Feel free to reach out to me via email at: muhammadrkhan272@gmail.com.

 ## My Badges: